Welcome to The Trossachs... and The Loch Lomond National Park

 Forthcoming Events 2014: Homecoming Scotland Year will reinforce Scotland’s position on the international stage as a dynamic and creative part of Great Britain.
 It will build on the benefits and opportunities offered by the Commonwealth Games in July to be held in Glasgow and the Ryder Cup to be held at Gleneagles in September, and will be a year-long co-ordinated programme of inspirational events.

-If you are intending to visit Scotland this year for either the Ryder Cup, Christmas or the New Year Celebrations and are looking for a place to stay, then check out our Special Events Accommodation page where there are special accommodation offers for these events.
+If you are intending to visit Scotland this year for Christmas or the New Year Celebrations and are looking for a place to stay, then check out our Special Events Accommodation page where there are special accommodation offers.

 The Trossachs, sometimes known as "The Scottish Highlands in Minature" are situated on the physical boundary between the Highlands and the Lowlands of Scotland.
 Steeped in Scottish History, Legend and Myth and a landscape of Lochs, Glens and Mountains, the area is as popular a destination today as it was over 100 years ago when Queen Victoria and Sir Walter Scott came to the Trossachs and started a trend that has continued ever since.